-April is too cold for beach setting.
+Even April is too cold for beach setting.

 I've compared weather information from a number of sources, tried to resolve the contradictions that I found to give you a consensus opinion - see at right.
 This would be true for Athens, it would be colder in the north and at elevation.
 The average low for Thessaloniki in January would be right at freezing.

-There is a ski industry in Greece, at elevation in the winter it is very cold.
+There is a ski industry in Greece; at elevation in the winter it is very cold.
 And there is some evidence that global warming is leading to more instability.

 For those of you who don't like numbers, here are two points to keep in mind:

 (ii).
 Winter is winter.
-Greece is not a tropical country, its too far north.
+Greece is not a tropical country, it's too far north.
 In winter it is dark, cold, rainy and windy.
 That can have a stark beauty, but you aren't going to sit on the beach all day in that weather

 Data comes from "Athens: A Knopf Guide," "Greece: Travel Agent's Manual for 1995"; "Cadogan Greek Island Guide," 5th ed, 1993; "Thomas Cook Greek Island Hopping, 1995", "Greece: the Rough Guide," 1993; Rick Steves' "Europe through the Back door, 1995; and last, but definitely not least, The National Technical University of Athens (While this link is still up, 4/27/14, the link to climate info has changed and I can't find it.)

-|Last modified 2/18/12; posted 8/29/04; original content © 2012, 2004 John P. Nordin|
+|Last modified 4/27/14; posted 8/29/04; original content © 2014, 2004 John P. Nordin|